Updated by Maarten Truyens

 Each (physical or functional) user will have a security code ("login") associated with his/her account.
 You can treat this security code as a combination of a user name and password, so you should properly safeguard this code.

-[ENTERPRISE version] The Enterprise version of ClauseBuddy also allows you to create functional users, such as "External client", with limited access to only certain search folders and subfolders.
+[Full Pro Plan] The full version of ClauseBuddy also allows you to create functional users, such as "External client", with limited access to only certain search folders and subfolders.

 Groups typically correspond to different departments in a law firm or inhouse legal team — e.g., Corporate Law, M&A, Employment Law, and so on.
 Each group you create, will also have its own search folder.

 However, because groups also facilitate access control, you may also want to create cross-department groups — e.g. the Aviation Group with lawyers from both Corporate Employment sharing knowledge to work together to target a specific sector.

 [PRO version] Each group can have its own "access bundle", i.e. a set of access configurations that define who can read and/or edit folder with clauses.
 (In the free version of ClauseBuddy, every user can add and edit every clause.)

 Most aspects of managing users are fairly easy: simply click on a user and change his/her name or email address.